subpage banner

 GST is levied on:

-a) goods and services supplied in Singapore by GST-registered persons;
+a) goods and services procured in Singapore from GST-registered persons; and

-To learn more about the GST registration process and matters pertaining to the GST registration, please visit the IRAS website.
+Please refer to IRAS' website to learn more about the GST registration process and matters pertaining to the GST registration.

 Why don't we exempt basic necessities from GST?

-This is a common suggestion which sounds attractive, but there are two problems:
+This may sound attractive, but there are two problems:

 We have instead designed a fairer and more effective GST system, tiered by income, such that lower-income households pay a much lower effective GST rate than higher-income households.
 This is achieved through the permanent GST Voucher Scheme, and GST absorption on publicly subsidised education and healthcare.